garganti/medici/README.md

 ### Examples
 In folder examples are present several examples.

+## People
+Most of the implementation work has been done by [Dario Corna](https://www.linkedin.com/in/dario-corna-908b3778/) for his master thesis.
+[Angelo Gargantini](http://cs.unibg.it/gargantini/) and [Paolo Vavassori](http://cs.unibg.it/vavassori/) supervised his thesis.
+[Marco Radavelli](http://cs.unibg.it/radavelli/) ported the code to cmake.
+For problems, contact [Angelo Gargantini](mailto://angelo.gargantini@unibg.it)

 ## Paper
 If you use this tool for academic research, please cite: